Why Didn't They Ask Evans?: 2013

 It was adapted as a 2013 episode of the French television series Les Petits Meurtres d'Agatha Christie.

 2022

 In April 2021, it was announced that Hugh Laurie would be adapting the novel for BritBox in 2022.
 The filming took place in Surrey, mainly in the villages of Shere and Albury, between June and August 2021, and at Three Cliffs Bay in Swansea.
-The three part series became available on BritBox on 14 April 2022.
+The three-part series became available on BritBox on 14 April 2022.
+It was then shown on ITVX and ITV in April 2023.